Showers expected in several provinces after 1pm

 Showers or thundershowers will occur at most parts of the island after 1.00 p.m.

-Misty conditions can be expected at some places in Western, Sabaragamuwa, Central and Uva provinces during the morning.
+Misty conditions can be expected at some places in Central, Sabaragamuwa, Uva and Northcentral provinces during the morning.

-The general public is kindly requested to take adequate precautions to minimize damages caused by lightning and temporary localized strong winds during thundershowers.